Al-Zafir: Murder and aftermath

 Ibn al-Sallar had been generally resented due to his greed and cruelty, but had apparently favoured the Sunni cause in Egypt, and was likely behind the appointment of a Sunni chief qāḍī.
 As a result, his Sunni supporters appealed the al-Zafir for the punishment of Ibn Mandiqh, whom they held responsible for the murder.
 Ibn Mandiqh, afraid for his life, turned to Abbas, inciting him against al-Zafir with the rumour of a sexual relationship between al-Zafir and Nasr; Ibn Munqidh in his own memoirs claims that the Caliph wanted to use Nasr to eliminate Abbas, but was informed of the plot by Nasr.
 Abbas became enraged, and persuaded his son to assassinate the caliph.
 Nasr invited al-Zafir to spend the night together at the vizieral palace of Dar al-Ma'mun.
 On arrival, the Caliph and his small escort were killed, with their bodies thrown into a pit close by.
 This was on 1 or 15 April 1154.

 On the next day, Abbas rode to the palace gates, ostensibly looking for al-Zafir.
 A search ensued, but eventually the truth became known when a servant of the caliph's escort, who had managed to hide and escape the massacre of the previous night, informed the palace.
 While the palace women began mourning, Abbas and his own escort forced their way into the palace and installed himself in the grand audience chamber.
 When al-Zafir's two younger brothers, Jibril and Yusuf, demanded that Nasr be questioned on the whereabouts of the Caliph, Abbas ordered them executed, and announced to the public that they had confessed to being responsible for the Caliph's murder.
-In his stead, al-Zafir's five-year old son, Isa, was proclaimed caliph as al-Fa'iz bi-Nasr Allah.
-The young caliph was so shocked by the sight of the bloody corpses of his uncles and the acclamations of the court officials, that he became insane.
+In his stead, al-Zafir's five-year-old son, Isa, was proclaimed caliph as al-Fa'iz bi-Nasr Allah.
+The young caliph was so shocked by the sight of the bloody corpses of his uncles and the loud acclamations of the court officials, that he became insane.

 Legacy

-Al-Zafir's rule marks the beginning of the end for the Fatimid state: from then on the caliphs were underage youths, sidelined and mere puppets at the hands of the strongmen who vied for the vizierate.
+Al-Zafir's rule marks the beginning of the end for the Fatimid state: from then on the caliphs were underage youths, sidelined from government affairs and mere puppets at the hands of the strongmen who vied for the vizierate.
 The power struggle between generals and viziers dominated the last decades of the Fatimid state, until its takeover by Saladin in 1171.

-In 1148/49, al-Zafir built a mosque in Cairo, near the Bab Zuwayla gate, and attached several properties as a n endowment towards its upkeep.
-The Zafiri Mosque also served for teaching the Islamic law, and a group of jurists (faqihs) were attached to it for the purpose.
+In 1148/49, al-Zafir built a mosque in Cairo, near the Bab Zuwayla gate, and attached several properties as an endowment towards its upkeep.
+The Zafiri Mosque also served for teaching Islamic law, and a group of jurists (faqihs) were attached to it for that purpose.